meshcloud/collie-hub/docs/reference/foundation.md

 ## Platform Configurations

-A cloud platform configuration object in a construction kit repository needs to match this glob pattern:
+A cloud platform configuration object in a collie repository needs to match this glob pattern:

 ```text
 foundations/*/platforms/*/README.md